 After the implant has healed, it is time to place an abutment on the implant.
 The abutment serves as the base for your new tooth.
 One this is placed, an impression of the abutment is taken and is used to create your permanent restoration.
 Once the restoration is completed you can return to the office to attach the restoration permanently.

 Bone grafting is a surgical procedure that replaces missing bone with a material called a bone graft.
 This material not only replaces missing bone, but also helps your body regrow lost bone.
 This new bone growth strengthens the grafted area by forming a bridge between your existing bone and the graft.
 Over time the newly formed bone will replace much of the grafted material.
 GBR is a procedure in which a membrane is placed over the bone graft site.
 This membrane further encourages new bone to grow and also prevents the growth of scar tissue in the grafted site.
-The final result of the bone grafting and GBR membrane procedures is to create a more denser bone to support the implant.
+The final result of the bone grafting and GBR membrane procedures is to create a more dense bone to support the implant.